Hexi Corridor: Geography

-The Hexi Corridor is located in western Gansu Province.
-It stretches roughly 1100 km from the Wushao Mountains in the east to Yumen Pass in the west, 100-200 km from north to south, ranges from 40-100 km in width, and covers an area of approximately 276000 km2 or around 60% of the area of Gansu Province.
+The Hexi Corridor encompasses much of northwestern Gansu province, and is located on the west side of the Yellow River as it runs north around the Ordos Loop (hence the name Hexi, meaning 'west of the river').
+The corridor stretches roughly 1100 km from the Wushao Mountains in the east to Yumen Pass in the west, 100-200 km from north to south, ranges from 40-100 km in width, and covers an area of approximately 276000 km2 or around 60% of the area of Gansu Province.
 Its population was 4.82 million people in 2011, representing around 19% of the province's total population.
 As of 2024, the corridor contains 20 administrative divisions and five prefecture-level cities, which are, from east to west: Wuwei, Jinchang, Zhangye, Jiuquan, and Jiayuguan.

-The elevation of the Hexi Corridor descends from around 1500 m above sea level in the southeast to 1000 m in the northwest, and is internally divided by three uplifts into four intermontane basins.
+The elevation of the Hexi Corridor descends from around 1500 m above sea level in the southeast to 1000 m in the northwest.
 It is bordered by the Qilian Mountains in the south and southeast, the Kumtag Desert to the west, the Mazong, Helan, and Longshou Mountains to the north, the Badain Jaran Desert to the northeast, and the Tengger Desert to the southeast.
 The Qilian Mountains run south of the Hexi Corridor for 600 km and contain several peaks exceeding 4500 m above sea level, while the mountains to the north generally range from 1500-2500 m in height.
+The location of the Hexi Corridor between these landforms as a relatively arable and low-lying valley makes it the most convenient route between China and Central Asia.

-Three major inland rivers flow through the Hexi Corridor: the Shiyang, Heihe, and Shule rivers.
-These rivers originate from the melting of glaciers and snow in the Qilian Mountain and form extensive alluvial fans and inland drainage basins in their lower reaches, beyond which lie deserts and large sand dune fields.
-Arable land in the Hexi Corridor mainly consists of regions around the oases that form in the deserts and around the rivers, which have supported both nomadic populations and settled civilizations for millennia.
+The three largest rivers in the Hexi Corridor are the Shiyang, Heihe, and Shule rivers.
+Like most rivers in the region, much of their discharge is derived from the melting of glaciers and snow in the Qilian Mountains; they form extensive alluvial fans and inland drainage basins as they flow through the Hexi Corridor, beyond which lie deserts and large sand-dune fields.
+Arid landscapes such as deserts comprise roughly 70% of the Hexi Corridor, while fertile land and vegetation are largely confined to oases along the major rivers, which have sustained both nomadic groups and settled societies for thousands of years.